 Great Plains SPCA’s Behavior and Training Program works to keep pets in forever homes and prepare homeless pets for adoption.
 The behavior and training program adds tremendous value to the community and Great Plains SPCA’s lifesaving mission through public classes, staff and volunteer training, enrichment programs for shelter residents, and behavioral support to adopted dogs and their new pet parents.
 You can also support the Behavior Team and their training by contribute to their enrichment needs through their Amazon Wish List.
 Click on the button to see what items they need.

-Our HERO (Humane Education Resources Outreach) Team is a distinct program in the Kansas City Metro that works to improve communities through education and outreach.
+Our HERO (Humane Empowerment Resources Outreach) Team is a distinct program in the Kansas City Metro that works to improve communities through education and outreach.
 With a humane, non-judgmental approach and the proper resources, our team is committed to helping improve the lives of the pets and the people who love them in our community.

 We have seen virtually every situation, whether it is an outside dog living year-round without proper shelter; a pet owner who loves their pet, but cannot afford to buy pet food, or community cats who need to be spayed or neutered.
 Many of the animals served through this program have owners with limited financial resources – yet many have huge hearts.
 With a little education on how to better meet the needs of their pets, and the importance of spaying and neutering, we have been able to turn some “less than ideal” situations into success stories.

 Please contact our HERO Outreach Team at email@example.com for more information, if you are concerned about a pet in the community, or if you know of a pet who needs: